uhhKnife/xbWatson-.NET-8.0/README.md

 ## Publish Standalone EXE

-To create a single-file standalone executable, run the following command in **Developer PowerShell for VS 2022**:

 To create a single-file standalone executable, run one of the following in **Developer PowerShell for VS 2022**:

 - If you want it to run anywhere without .NET installed (larger EXE):